The Autohive Jira integration connects your Jira Cloud projects with Autohive’s automation platform, enabling:

 • Assign and label issues based on predefined rules or AI classification

-Sprint Planning and Reporting
+Sprint planning and reporting

 • Identify unresolved blockers or overdue issues and surface them in Slack or email